Entertainment Jobs Abroad

 You may assume that the only way to find a job like this would require dance training or acting experience.
 But this is only sometimes true.
 The requirements for these positions vary according to the company.
 Yet, often, the most essential requirement, over and above any experience, is knowledge of as many languages as possible.
 English is usually mandatory, but you will preferably need to speak the language of the host country or other languages for gigs.
 However, there are occasionally exceptional requirements to make the team multi-lingual.
 When applying for a job in Spain, for example, if you speak English and German but not Spanish, sometimes this will suffice.

 What you will also need is tons of confidence, creative ideas, and lots of energy!

 StagePool is a job board for performing jobs worldwide.

-Caroline Nye has traveled and worked extensively all over the world, working in organic farming, wildlife guiding, teaching and musical performance, as well as volunteering in various international development projects.
-She has had articles and short stories published in Amateur Photographer (UK), Matador Travel, and The Healing Project book series, and recently won a Bunac Green Cheese scholarship for humorous writing.
+Caroline Nye has traveled and worked extensively all over the world, working in organic farming, wildlife guiding, teaching, and musical performance, as well as volunteering in various international development projects.
+She has had articles and short stories published in Amateur Photographer (UK), Matador Travel, and The Healing Project book series.
+She won a Bunac Green Cheese scholarship for humorous writing.
 Caroline is currently managing a dance team in Spain.